aitoroses/floxide/CONTRIBUTING.md

 6. Click "Run workflow"

 This workflow will:
-- Update version numbers across all crates in the workspace
+- Update version numbers across all crates in the workspace (all crates will have the same version)
 - Commit the changes (if not a dry run)
 - Create and push Git tags (if not skipped)
 - Trigger the release workflow (if trigger_release is true)